oralordos/Digitalocean-Golang-and-Aerospike/README.md

     * Make sure it is built, whether on your system or on the server directly.
 1. Configure systemd.
     * Create configuration file: `sudo nano /etc/systemd/system/<filename>.service`
+        * <filename> can be anything, just remember what it is so you can use it below.
     * Add the following code to the file:
     ```
     [Unit]